alphagov/transformation-dashboard/_posts/2000-01-22-court-claims.markdown

 scope-of-exemplar: |
     Civil claims are a way for the public to solve civil legal disputes or obtain money or property owed.
-There are two live services, Money Claim Online (MCOL) and Possession Claim Online (PCOL), though claims can also be submitted on paper.
 The exemplar aims to create a digital service for all types of claims, improve user experience and save money.

 anticipated-volume: